 It may help to keep in mind that regardless of the external changes noticed in people that have Alzheimer’s or dementia, they are nevertheless the same person inside with many of the same character traits and feelings as always.
 They benefit from being in a relationship with other people, find comfort in familiar surroundings, and like meaningful, purposeful tasks.
 It’s a matter of taking the time to better understand the person and dedicating quality time to attempting to engage in hobbies and interests that he or she enjoys.

 There are a variety of ways you can help foster wellbeing and a positive outlook on life for a loved one living with dementia or Alzheimer’s in the Atlanta metro area, even as the disease progresses.
 Helping a loved one with socialization is one of our top recommendations.
 Several relatives are nervous and self-conscious around their family member with dementia, and as a result, have a tendency to cut back on visits or even just abandon them completely.
 It’s essential to seek out ways to help your loved one continue to be socially connected.
-Continue to visit, and hire the services of a professional in-home caregiver, such as Regency Home Care of Atlanta, Georgia provides, to fill in the gaps.
+Continue to visit, and hire the services of professional home care agencies Atlanta GA, such as Regency Home Care of Atlanta, Georgia provides, to fill in the gaps.